J0hn-B/faas/readme.md

 `faas-cli login --username admin --password $PASS`

-## OpenFaas How to

 > Functions can be invoked via a GET or POST method only.

-// create new function:
-faas-cli new --lang dockerfile long-task --prefix="your_docker_registry_here"

-// build and deploy function:
-faas-cli up -f hello-openfaas.yml # build --> push --> deploy, in one command

 ## Deploy an example function